keoko/sisyphus/README.md

 - swagger
 - schema coercion
 - show historical data
+- support different formats (json, edn, etc.).
 - unit/integration/acceptance testing
 - client UI to manage and store data
 - client caching strategy (HTTP HEAD, etc)
 - versioning: use git tags, or git hash numbers to retrieve specific versions.
 Not so sure, whether it's so useful, as you would usually be interested on the latest changes.
 If it's rarely used, it could be implemented just cloning a repo, just for that case.
 It would take more time to load, but it's a tradeoff.

+### CLOJURE
 - use jail component to evaluate clojure schema files like clojail.

-### CLOJURE
+- clean logger data in a component?
 - use protocol to abstract data store
 - yada not used, missing documentation
 - Datomic as data store.